drBenway/pixi-vn-wiki/Save-and-Load.md

 ## Save

-Pixi'VN provides a function to save the game progress.
+Pixi’VN provides a function to save the game progress.
 The `getSaveData` function saves the current game state, including the current step, variables, and other game data in a object.

 If you want to save the game progress into a json string, you can use the `getSaveJson` function.
 This function returns a json string, the decision to **encrypt and/or compress** the save is a developer's decision.